 - Distribute a letter 7 days prior to works; or

-- Distribute a monthly notification letter, followed by a notification letter 2 days prior to the works.
-(Construction Management Sites Only).
-Please refer to your Planning Permit or click here for further information.
+- Distribute a monthly notification letter, followed by a notification letter 2 days prior to works.
+(Construction management sites only).
+Please refer to your Planning Permit or visit the Construction Management Plan page for further information.